jonschlinkert/loader-cache/README.md

 ### [.validate](index.js#L268)

-Validate loaders associated with a given laoder type.
+Validate loaders associated with a given loader type.

 * `type` **{String}**: Type of loader to check for.
 * `fns` **{Array}**: Loader functions to validate